Happy senior businessman showing cash at his desk with a laptop, indoors.

 1. Investment Income

-Dividend-paying stocks, bonds, index funds, and exchange-traded funds (ETFs) provide consistent returns through interest or dividends.
-These options are popular for their liquidity and relatively low maintenance.
+Investment-based passive income is one of the most widely used approaches.
+Dividend-paying stocks, bonds, index funds, and exchange-traded funds (ETFs) generate income through interest payments or dividends.
+These options are favored for their liquidity, diversification, and relatively low maintenance.

 2. Real Estate